ZacharyFolk/simplefolk/readme.md

     Features

 -   **Fast** - Speed is a major priority.
 See below for performance test results.
 -   **Enhanced Media Library** - Organize and display your images all from the media library.
 -   **Meta data** - EXIF (Camera type, shutter speed, etc.. ) imported and additional fields for film cameras.
 -   **Blog** - All the usual WordPress post functionality still exists along with the media content.
 -   **SEO** - Theme adds breadcrumb support, dynamic titles, and dynamic meta descriptions.
 -   **Fully Responsive** - Website flexes to give the user the best experience on any device.
 -   **Analytics** - Setup to work with a unique API key added to the admin.
 -   **Darkmode/Lightmode toggle** - Built in frontend toggle to give the user their preferred style.
 -   **Organization** - Tags and Category added to media attachments.
 -   **Custom Menus** - multiple spots to customize with widgets and navigation
 -   **Custom Widgets** - Feature a project (category) or add a gallery of a particular tag
 -   **Configuration** - Layout and features easily controlled through admin customizer
+-   **E-Commerce** - Built to work with WooCommerce, easily create products directly from the attachments
 -   **Image modals** - using glightbox for zoom views.
-- **Masonry** - Uses isotope for filters and flexible layouts.

 ---